JAlcocerT/JAlcocerT/content/blog/py-z-stocks.md

 {{< /callout >}}

-Chat with a DB applied for finance - <https://github.com/JAlcocerT/Data-Chat/tree/main/LangChain/PyStocksDB>

 ---

 ## Conclusions

-This goes one step further than the previous [project RStocks](https://jalcocert.github.io/JAlcocerT/R-Stocks/).
+This goes few steps further than the previous [project RStocks](https://jalcocert.github.io/JAlcocerT/R-Stocks/).

 And definitely much more than [FlexDashboards](https://jalcocert.github.io/JAlcocerT/guide-r-flexdashboards-in-github-pages/) in R.

+Wouldnt this be a cool companion for a website, as a lead magnet?

+Even as a subscription based model, say 7$/month to have access to such tool and historical info?

+---

+## FAQ

 ### Selfhostable Apps